-Equal Employment Opportunity Commission (EEOC) - Created by Title VII, is empowered to investigate job discrimination complaints and sue on behalf of complainants.
+Equal Employment Opportunity Commission (EEOC) - The commission, created by Title VII, empowered to investigate job discrimination complaints and sue on behalf of complainants.

 Affirmative Action - Steps that are taken for the purpose of eliminating the present effects of past discrimination.